 On the other hand, organic diversity might lead to amazing team compositions and interesting team dynamics.
 It will not be as carefully orchestrated as inorganic diversity, but it could often lead to situations where teams themselves have to understand and appreciate each other better in order to work efficiently.
 Moreover, the issue is not as much with how you end up with a diverse workforce but rather what you do about it once you do!

 When we set out to build teams, do we often tend to forget that teams are indeed made up individuals?
 Yes, the whole is greater than the sum of its parts but that does not negate the importance of the parts.
 In fact, without the parts, there would be no whole to begin with in the first place.
 When it comes to building up individuals, an understanding and acceptance of individual differences is crucial.
 The idea is to celebrate these differences that makes each member of the team a unique cog in the wheel.

-This requires battling stereotypes and generalisations and treating individuals for who they are rather than what demographic group or sub-group they belong to.
+This requires battling stereotypes and generalizations and treating individuals for who they are rather than what demographic group or sub-group they belong to.
 While it’s great to focus on team-building, every member needs to be on-board about making the most of diversity at work too.
-When people learn to see past their differences, that’s when they really realise their potential – that’s when the magic happens and a team is able to achieve more than what they individually can.
+When people learn to see past their differences, that’s when they really realize their potential – that’s when the magic happens and a team is able to achieve more than what they individually can.
 Sans this team spirit in place, it would not be a surprise to fin d a team that is so dysfunctional that it is less productive than the members individually could have been.